Pritzker School of Law: Journal of Human Rights

-The Journal of Human Rights is an interdisciplinary journal dedicated to providing a dynamic forum for the discussion of human rights issues and law.
-The Journal seeks contributions from professionals, scholars, and experienced field workers of every background, including but not limited to law, business, political science, public policy, economics, sociology, religion, and international relations.
-In addition to publication, the Journal seeks to promote the discussion of human rights law by organizing semi-annual Symposia and a Speaker Series.
-The Journal of Human Rights was founded in 2003 as the Journal of International Human Rights, but adopted its present name in 2016 to better reflect its focus.
+The Journal of Human Rights is an interdisciplinary journal for the discussion of human rights issues and law.

+Northwestern Law Journal des Refusés

+The Northwestern Law Journal des Refusés is a "journal of law for legal rejects and the legal avant-garde" founded in 2022.
+It was inspired by the Paris Salon des Refusés and aims to discuss legal issues in a way that is more accessible to the general public, as well as help readers trying to understand more difficult works.
+It publishes one print-issue each Spring and additional online articles throughout the year.

+Clinics and centers

 Pritzker Legal Research Center

 The Pritzker Legal Research Center is the library, and fulfills the research and information needs of the faculty and students of Northwestern Law.
 The Center is named after the Pritzker family, a philanthropic Chicago family.
 Jay A. Pritzker (1922-1999) graduated from Northwestern University in 1941 and Northwestern University School of Law in 1947.

 Bluhm Legal Clinic

 Clinical education at Northwestern dates back to the law school's beginnings.
 An innovative program developed by Dean John Henry Wigmore in 1910 with the Chicago Legal Aid Society evolved into the Legal Clinic, which opened its doors in 1969 with only two staff attorneys.
-In 2000, the Clinic was named for Northwestern University trustee and alum Neil Bluhm.
-Today, the Bluhm Legal Clinic houses more than 20 clinics within 14 centers and is widely recognized as one of the most comprehensive and effective clinical programs in the country.
+In 2000, the Clinic was named for Northwestern University trustee and alum Neil Bluhm, a billionaire in real estate and casinos.
+Today, the Bluhm Legal Clinic houses around 20 clinics within 14 centers and is widely recognized as one of the most comprehensive and effective clinical programs in the country.
 Through the law school's clinical program, students gain direct experience representing clients and fine-tune their skills as advocates.
 They also work with clinical faculty and staff to challenge the fairness of our legal institutions and to propose solutions for reform.
 From 2000 to 2013, its director was Steven Drizin.

 Center on Wrongful Convictions

 The Center on Wrongful Convictions (CWC) is dedicated to identifying and rectifying wrongful convictions.
 The Center investigates possible wrongful convictions and represents imprisoned clients with claims of actual innocence.
 It also focuses on raising public awareness of the prevalence, causes, and social costs of wrongful convictions and promoting reform of the criminal justice system.
-Faculty member Prof Steven Drizin founded the sister project to this Center which is specifically aimed at juvenile convicts; Center on Wrongful Convictions of Youth.
+In 2009, faculty member Prof Steven Drizin co-founded a sister project to this Center, a Center on Wrongful Convictions of Youth, which was merged back into the main center after 2018.